ibm-cloud-architecture/tabular-terraform/README.md

 Terraformer automates creation of Terraform for IBM Virtual Private Cloud.

-For new Terraform users, Terraformer helps to get on the Terraform bandwagon by learning and using Terraform.
+For new Terraform users, Terraformer helps to get on the Terraform bandwagon to learn Terraform without focusing on the Terraform syntax.

 For experienced Terraform users, Terraformer helps to expedite the implementation of Terraform, or Terraformer can used to expedite specific parts of a Terraform implementation such as rules for ACLs and Security Groups.